 It depends.
 For interior work, you may need to vacate areas where strong fumes or dust are present—especially if using solvent‑based paints.
 However, low‑VOC options (which we use for all interior projects) allow occupants to remain with proper ventilation.
 For exterior work, access can be restricted near scaffolding, but interior operations usually continue.
 We coordinate with property managers to minimize disruption, often working off‑hours or in sections.

-Choosing among commercial painting contractors doesn't have to be a gamble.
+Choosing among commercial painting contractors doesn’t have to be a gamble.
 Focus on credentials, prep process, timeline transparency, and warranty depth.
+Use a weighted ranking system to compare bids objectively.
 The contractor that checks all those boxes is worth the investment—because the cost of a botched job far outweighs any initial savings.

 If you’re managing a commercial property in the Bay Area—whether it’s an HOA complex, a retail plaza, or a multi‑story office—I invite you to see how World Pro Painting’s approach stands apart.
 We back every project with a

-6-Year Guarantee, use only premium Sherwin-Williams and Benjamin Moore materials, and our 5-step prep process ensures finishes that last.
-Schedule your free on-site estimate at worldpropainting.com/contact or call us.
-And for additional guidance on HOA-specific work, read our
+6‑Year Guarantee, use only premium Sherwin‑William and Benjamin Moore materials, and our five‑step prep process ensures finishes that last.
+Schedule your free on‑site estimate at worldpropainting.com/contact or call us.
+For additional guidance on HOA‑specific work, read our

 About the Author